adityapalnitkar/adityapalnitkar.github.io/_posts/2017-2-5-Week-Three.md

 ## What did I do this past week? ##

-This past week, I finished and turned in the Collatz project and worked on some Marketing homework that was due Friday.
+This past week, I finished and turned in the Collatz project, and worked on some Marketing homework that was due Friday.
 I also had a Compilers lab due on Thursday that I finished during the week.
 This week was definitely busier than the previous few and all my classes are really starting to gear up.

 ## What's in the way? ##